Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Coding Assistant

-Automated code generation and recommendation systems supported by code-related LLMs have become an integral part of modern software development~\cite{hou2023large}.
+Automated code generation and recommendation systems supported by code-related LLMs have become an integral part of modern software development~\cite{DBLP:journals/tosem/HouZLYWLLLGW24}.
 To evaluate the capability boundary of such automatic programming tools, both academia and industry are continuously updating benchmarks for different evaluation aspects with various (i) programming scenarios (Section ~\ref{subsec: scenario}), (ii) evaluation metrics (Section ~\ref{subsec: metric}).
 We will introduce them from these two perspectives in the following sections, followed by the construction methods of the benchmark (Section ~\ref{subsec: construction}).
-Then, we will discuss the progress and the challenges of the present benchmarks (Section~\ref{subsec: limitations}) and a summary for the trends of benchmarks for code generation and recommendation (Section~\ref{subsec: summary}).
+Then, we will discuss the progress and the challenges of the present benchmarks (Section~\ref{subsec: limitations}).